 - Lemon: Lemon juice brightens the flavor so don’t omit the half lemon in the recipe.
 Bottled lemon juice works in a pinch but fresh is my preference here.

 - Butter: Butter creates the smooth and creamy texture we all love about curds.
 Unsalted butter is great, but if you only have salted butter that is fine too.
+Set the butter out on the countertop to let it come to room temperature before using.

 How to make Raspberry Curd

 - Mash the berries with a potato masher.
+The berries will break down easily- no food processor needed.

 Cooking the eggs in the curd